Jun 03, 2022

 Using the “top” Command

 The top command is used to discover resource-hungry processes.
 This Linux command will sort the list by CPU usage, so the process which consumes the most resources will be placed at the top.
+It’s also useful to check if a specific process is running.

 Unlike the ps command, the output of the top command is updated periodically.
 That means you’ll see real-time updates for CPU usage and running time.
 Once the shell returns the list, you can press the following keys to interact with it: